CloudLabsAI-Azure/CAF-Secure-Methodology/03-secure-infrastructure-with-azure-firewall-premium.md

     ![](images/firewall22.png "search gateway")

-1. Again, navigate to the other tab, where Azure Portal is opened.
+1. Again, navigate to the other tab, where the Azure Portal is opened.

 1. In the Azure portal, go to your **JumpVM-rg** resource group and select **AzureFirewall**.